marleg89/Project_M/README.md

 ## Introduction

 This project demonstrates a complete DevOps pipeline for automating the deployment of a Flask web application in a Kubernetes environment.
 The goal is to showcase the integration of modern DevOps concept like CI/CD, Containerization, IaC, GitOps, Cloud environment...
+Key principles of DevOps philosophy are at the core of this project, such as idempotency, automation, and Infrastructure as Code.
+Future improvements will focus on ensuring availability and security.

 ## Technologies and Tools